Microsoft Teams – Public vs Private; Compare & Contrast

 Note: For both public and private Teams, Owners have the power to decide how much access can an external user have over the files.

-• File Sharing: One of the important features of Microsoft Teams application is file sharing.
+- File Sharing: One of the important features of the Microsoft Teams application is file sharing.
 All users of a public Team can share files inside or outside the Team.
-In case of private Team, only members can share files with other users within/ outside Team.
+In the case of a private Team, only members can share files with other users within/ outside the Team.
 External users or Guest users are not allowed to share files outside the Team.

 How to Make A Public Team Private and Vice Versa